-3.5 V. There is a pull-up resistor of $20~k\Omega$ from FB pin to an internal reference.
+3.5 V. There is a pull-up resistor of 20 $k\Omega$ from FB pin to an internal reference.

-Figure 39.
+Figure 42.
 FB Circuitry

-In order to allow the NCP1234 to operate in CCM with a duty cycle above 50%, a fixed slope compensation is internally applied to the current-mode control.
-The slope appearing on the internal voltage setpoint for the PWM comparator is -32.5 mV/ μ s typical for the 65 kHz version, and -50 mV/ μ s for the 100 kHz version.
+In order to allow the NCP1235 to operate in CCM with a duty cycle above 50 %, a fixed slope compensation is internally applied to the current-mode control.
+The slope appearing on the internal voltage setpoint for the PWM comparator is -32.5 mV/μs typical for the 65 kHz version.